Cooperative Agreement Funding for Indoor Air Quality

-After conducting a competitive evaluation process, six organizations were selected for funding through three-year cooperative agreements to be implemented on a national scale.
-EPA has provided a total of approximately $1.2M to fund these projects in the first year.
+After conducting a competitive evaluation process, five organizations were selected for funding through three-year cooperative agreements to be implemented on a national scale.
+EPA has provided a total of approximately $1M to fund these projects in the first year.
 The following are brief descriptions of the selected cooperative agreements:

 Kansas State University, Manhattan, Kansas

 The Kansas State University (KSU) is a public, land-grant institution of higher education, and an original member of the EPA-founded Regional Radon Training Centers.
-KSU will provide support to state and tribal radon programs by operating a radon hotline that provides technical assistance and other radon guidance to 12,000 persons annually, selling radon test kits to the general public to facilitate radon action, and hosting a website servicing 80,000 unique visitors annually.
+KSU will provide support to state and tribal radon programs by operating a radon hotline that provides technical assistance and other radon guidance to 15,000 persons annually, selling over 6,000 radon test kits annually to the general public to facilitate radon action, and hosting a website servicing 200,000 unique visitors annually.

 American Lung Association, Washington, DC

 The American Lung Association (ALA) is the leading organization that works to save lives by improving lung health and preventing lung disease through education, advocacy and research.
-ALA oversees the National Radon Action Plan (NRAP) and NRAP Leadership Council whose members represent government, non-government, and industry organizations.
-The NRAP is a national effort to implement strategies for preventing future lung cancer deaths by mitigating existing homes and schools, and by constructing new homes and schools with radon-reducing features.
-These efforts by ALA and the NRAP Leadership Council will move the nation closer to meeting the NRAP’s 2020 goals to reduce radon risk in 5 million homes and save 3,200 lives.
+Since 2013, ALA has led the National Radon Action Plan (NRAP) Leadership Council whose members represent government, non-government, and industry organizations in the development and implementation of the NRAP.
+The Council moved the nation closer to meeting the NRAP’s 2020 goal of reducing radon risk in 5 million homes and save 3,200 lives.

 Indoor Air Quality